top of page

 WHAT WERE THE FACILITIES LIKE?

 The communal spaces are starting to look a little old and tired and there was a very uninspiring cafe that offered nothing for people with dietary requirements.
+However on the up side they didnt seem to care that we took our own snacks to eat - which always makes a day out more affordable.

 DID WE HAVE TO QUEUE?
 WAS IT BUSY?